 By delivering this protein in viral particles that cannot cause disease, the researcher’s aim was to safely introduce it into the human body to “teach” the immune system to react to SARS-CoV-2, should it have exposure to this virus.

 At that point, the scientists from the University of Oxford and AstraZeneca were hopeful that their vaccine would prove safe and effective and receive approval for public immunization programs by fall 2020.

 A Chinese vaccine candidate also caught the attention of public health experts in April.
 That month, researchers from the Chinese biotechnology company Sinovac Biotech tested a vaccine containing inactivated SARS-CoV-2 in rhesus macaques.

-“What I like most [about this type of vaccine] is that many vaccine producers, also in lower-middle income countries, could make such a vaccine,” said Prof. Florian Krammer, a specialist in immunology and virology from the Icahn School of Medicine at Mount Sinai in New York City, NY.
-Prof. Krammer was not involved in this research.
+“What I like most [about this type of vaccine] is that many vaccine producers, also in lower-middle income countries, could make such a vaccine,”

 In May, the Oxford vaccine was already entering phase 2 trials in humans.
 These trials aimed to find out if the vaccine would affect immune systems differently depending on the participants’ ages.

 Also, researchers from the pharmaceutical corporation Pfizer and the biotechnology company BioNTech started phase 1 trials, or safety trials, in humans for their own mRNA vaccine candidate.